nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   - 1a1.
 PlanEase shows an error message.

-  Use case ends
+  Use case ends.

 - 1b.
 The given contact name exists in the address book.

   - 1b1.
 PlanEase shows an error message.

+  Use case ends.

+- 1c.
+The prefix(es) used are invalid.

+  - 1c1.
+PlanEase shows an error message.

-  Use case ends
+  Use case ends.

 ### Non-Functional Requirements